Uniform price auction with quantity constraints

 We divide the cases according to whether a bidder's demand can fill the whole supply.

 [1] $q_1 \geq m$ and $q_2 \geq m$:

 Since $q_2 \geq m$, which means that bidder 1 can get nothing if his/her bid is lower than bidder 2's, bidder 1 has an incentive to bid above $b_2$ whenever $b_2 < v_1$.
 Likewise, bidder 2 has an incentive to bid above $b_1$ whenever $b_1 < v_2$.
 Obviously, bidder 2 does not bid above $v_2$ because doing so results in a negative payoff.
-Therefore, an equilibrium is $b_1 = b_2 = v_2$.

-{\sl Note:} It is well-known that a pure strategy Nash equilibrium may not exist when the set of possible bids is not discrete, for instance, an interval in $\Re_+$.
+Therefore, an equilibrium bid profile is $b_1 = b_2 = v_2$.
+The equilibrium price is $p^*=v_2$ and the fulfilled demands are $q_1^*=m$ and $q_2^*=0$.\note{It is well-known that a pure strategy Nash equilibrium may not exist when the set of possible bids is not discrete, for instance, an interval in $\Re_+$.
 This can be easily overcome if we introduce the smallest money unit, say $\e > 0$.
 This makes the set of possible bids as a discrete set, thus avoiding the problems due to the presence of indifference.
 Hence, the equilibrium when $v_1 > v_2$ is that $b_2 = v_2$ and $b_1 = v_2 + \e$ because bidder 1 is ready to outbid bidder 2 and obtain all units of the good.
 Since we can take $\e$ arbitrarily small, the equilibrium becomes $b_1 = b_2 = v_2$ with the understanding that bidder 1 has a priority over bidder 2 in obtaining all the units he/she demands.
-We will follow this convention throughout the paper.
+We will follow this convention throughout the paper.}

-[2] $q_1 \geq m$ and $q_2 < m$:
+\ve [2] $q_1 \geq m$ and $q_2 < m$: